MetehanBolat/ghostapp-ha/README.md

 ## Intro
 This repo contains assets for multi-regional, highly-available, scalable and secure [ghost](https://docs.ghost.org) deployment.
-Modules require primary and secondary Azure regions.
-Deploys geo-replicated database and storage resources to primary location.
-Azure FrontDoor load balances the traffic with 70%/30% primary/secondary distribution.
-Deployment uses application and database layer version defined below.
- - Docker/ghost:alpine-4.16.0
- - MySQL 5.7

 The solution also contains a function app that can purge all content in the MySQL database.
+Please check Architecture Overview for the offered solution.

 Regarding node.js [application artifact](./tf/storage/artifacts) is set for FunctionApp package location and accessed securely.